 Section 121C Social Security Administration Act 1992

-There is also another learning point where PAYE is concerned as HMRC can make Mr Thompson personally liable by way of presenting him with a Personal Liability Notice (PLN) for the PAYE/NI liability.
+There is also another learning point where PAYE is concerned as HMRC can make Mr Thompson personally liable by way of presenting him with an HMRC Personal Liability Notice (PLN) for the PAYE/NI liability.
 Within the social security legislation the directors have a statutory obligation to hand over the PAYE/NI due to HMRC and a failure to do so can be a serious breach of the act.

 In very simple terms, when a director fails to pay across PAYE/NI due the limited company has failed to comply with its responsibility and the officers of the company may be made personally liable for those debts.
 HMRC would have to prove that the director or officer of the company was willfully and or criminally negligent.
 Interestingly the director in this case did pay themselves ahead of the PAYE but it is not clear whether other employees suffered as a result which would have aggravated the situation further.